MediaComem/comem-webdev/subjects/git/README.md

 What can I do with it?

-* **Revert** files back to a previous state.
+* **Revert** specific files (or an entire project) back to a previous state.
-* Revert the entire project back to a previous state.
 * **Compare** changes over time.
-* See who last modified something that might be causing a problem, who introduced an issue and when, and more.
+* See who last modified something that might be causing a problem, when the issue was introduced, and more.
 * **Recover** if you screw things up or lose files.
+* **Collaborate** on a project as a distributed team.